PixelApprentice/group_18/README.md

 ## 🎯 Project Goal

 This platform aims to provide beginners and students with **practical cybersecurity knowledge** by explaining common web attacks, demonstrating how they work, and **allowing users to exploit intentionally vulnerable challenges in a safe environment**.

 ---

-## 🌟 What Makes SEKUR Different

-- **Simplicity and Clarity:** Our content breaks down complex cybersecurity concepts into easy-to-understand explanations, making it beginner-friendly.
-- **User-Friendly Experience:** The platform combines learning and practice seamlessly, unlocking challenges only after users demonstrate understanding via quizzes.
-- **Localized Accessibility:** We plan to provide educational materials in **Amharic and other Ethiopian local languages** to make cybersecurity education accessible to a broader audience.
-(Future Plan)
-- **Focused on Practical Skills:** Unlike many platforms that focus solely on theory, SEKUR emphasizes hands-on simulations of real-world vulnerabilities in a safe environment.
-- **Open and Expandable:** Designed to grow with community contributions and feature additions like AI chatbots,supporting local languages, leaderboards, and certificates.

----